 services.kubernetes.kubelet.enable = true;

-You choose how Kubernetes is deployed.
-This means more decisions but also more options.
+You decide how Kubernetes gets deployed.
+More options, but also more decisions you own.

 The Trade-off